-Rather than using this version directly, we suggest that you use the version without solutions to solve the problems before looking at the answers.
+We suggest that you use this version rather than the version without solutions to solve the problems before looking at the version with solutions.
 Many studies have shown that people often trick themselves into believing that they know how to solve a problem if they are presented with the answer before they try to solve the problem themselves.